Summary: Rules for the Direction of the Mind (page 2)

 2.

-While empiricism holds that experience is a source of truth, as it represents the origin of our knowledge, for rationalism, it is a source of error (as illustrated by the example of the stick that appears broken when plunged into water), and it is Reason alone that allows us to reach truth.
+While empiricism holds that experience is a source of truth — the very origin of our knowledge — for rationalism it is a source of error (as illustrated by the example of the stick that appears broken when plunged into water), and it is Reason alone that allows us to reach truth.

 The primacy Descartes grants to these two sciences is nevertheless limited: we should not conclude from this that we should study only arithmetic and geometry